brycewray/hugo-site/content/posts/2019/07/why-staying-with-hugo.md

 If their response is, "Yeah, but you just need to know [$frameworkOne] and [$frameworkTwo] and [$languageVariantOne] and [$languageVariantTwo], and have a [$languageVariantThree] guy on your payroll, and put all your files into this one Magic Directory, and hold your mouth right---and then it'll work ninety percent of the time": again I say, no, thank you.

 Although it's apparently a [myth](https://en.wikipedia.org/wiki/May_you_live_in_interesting_times), we've all heard that there was an old Chinese curse, "May you live in interesting times."
 You may be certain that what I just endured on this front was pretty blamed  "interesting."
-On the other hand, to invoke another old saying, "That which doesn't kill you makes you stronger."[^tome]
+On the other hand, to invoke another old saying, "That which doesn't kill you makes you stronger.”[^tome]

 [^tome]: Is that also true for people who read through windy things like this to the end?
 For your sake, I gratefully hope so.